Rhyd-Lewis/GCol/docs/demo/Demo.rst

 The following example creates a node-weighted random graph and then produces a node 3-coloring solution using the routine ``gcol.min_cost_k_coloring()``.
-This solution has five uncolored nodes with a total weight of six.
+This solution has five uncolored nodes (shown in white) with a total weight of 14.
 In the visualization, node labels refer to node weights.

 .. code:: ipython3